 We want you to gain high grade qualifications for use in your educational journey.
 Art and Design courses are now seen by Universities and Colleges as equally valid as all other option subjects.

 Fine Art:

-ile Alt.
+E AI L

 Fine Art (J171) Learners are required to choose one or more area(s) of study:

-• Drawing
+Drawing

 Installation

 Lens/Light-based media

-• Mixed-media
+Mixed-media

-• Land art
+Land art

-• Printing
+Printing

-• Painting
+Painting

-• Sculpture
+Sculpture

 3D Design: